RCIITG/Raman-TheVisionBot/README.md

 It can interact with humans in voice to voice format while maintaining the eye contact with the user.
 It can recognize the developers.
 The chatbot can perform small arithmetic calculations, memorizing, answers some general knowledge questions, etc. Version 1 of the head part is completed and it was demonstrated in TechEvince

 **Hands and Chest**
 This is our major concentration now.
-We need to design and develop the hands that are capable of performing some simple tasks like Poses and moves replication, interactive body language maintenance (Waving, Handshake, etc), picking up objects, throwing balls, aiming targets, etc
+We need to design and develop the hands that are capable of performing some simple tasks like Poses and moves replication, interactive body language maintenance (Waving, Handshake, etc), picking up objects, throwing balls, aiming targets, etc. We have made a simulation of the arms in ROS and doing testing on it.
+3D printing of the arms from shoulder down is done.
+We need to assemble them and then get it do some basic tasks.

 **Lower body**
 We will have to build a 6 wheelbase with a dynamic structure inspired by stair climbing bot such that it can handle rough terrains.